Rick Busselle, Ph.D.

 Position: Associate Professor

-Rick Busselle’s research and teaching focuses on how mediated stories influence our perceptions and understandings of social issues related to poverty, crime, addiction, and mental illness.
+Rick Busselle’s research and teaching focus on how mediated stories influence our perceptions of social issues and social problems, such as poverty and crime.
 His research focuses specifically on engagement with narratives, perceived realism of stories, and the social construction of reality through media.

 His work has been published in Communication Theory, Communication Research, and The Journal of Broadcasting & Electronic Media, among other scholarly journals and academic proceedings.

-He has served on the editorial boards of The Journal of Broadcasting & Electronic Media, Media Psychology, and The Journal of Media Psychology.
-He is currently a Co-Editor of Media Psychology.
+He has served on the editorial boards of The Journal of Broadcasting & Electronic Media, Media Psychology, and The Journal of Media Psychology, and has been a Co-Editor of Media Psychology.

 Diversity Issues in Journalism